a-oka-z/rtti.js/README.md

 This documentation is not perfect and there are still a lot of things which should be on this document.

 Thank you very much for your attention.
-I will be seeing you.

 <!-- vim: set sw=2 sts=2 ts=2: -->